 Newfield Exploration explores for new fields of oil and natural gas reserves but is happy with old reserves too.
-The independent oil and gas exploration and production company drills in the Mid-Continent (Anadarko and Arkoma Basins), the Rockies (Uinta and Williston Basins), the Gulf of Mexico (mostly in the shallow waters off the Louisiana coast), and the Gulf Coast region of Texas.
+The independent oil and gas exploration and production company drills in the Mid-Continent (Anadarko and Arkoma Basins), the Rockies (Uinta and Williston Basins), and the Gulf Coast region of Texas.
 The company seeks to hedge its exploration and production bets by exploiting assets outside of the US, primarily in China and Malaysia.
-In 2011 Newfield Exploration reported proved reserves of 3.9 trillion cu. ft. of natural gas equivalent (60% of which was natural gas).
+In 2014 Newfield Exploration reported proved reserves In 2014 Newfield Exploration reported proved reserves of 645 million barrels of oil equivalent (47% oil, 12% NGLs, and 41% natural gas).

-Newfield Exploration has oil and gas assets in the US (Mid-Continent, the Rocky Mountains and onshore Gulf Coast), China, and Malaysia.
-US operations accounted for 57% of the company's revenues in 2012.
+Newfield Exploration has oil and gas assets in the US (Mid-Continent, the Rocky Mountains and onshore Texas), and China.
+US operations accounted for 98% of the company's revenues in 2014.

 Sales and Marketing

 Oil, natural gas and NGLs are sold at market-based prices to a variety of purchasers, primarily under short-term contracts and long-term contracts in the Uinta Basin at market-based prices.
 Tesoro accounted for 12% of total revenues in 2014; Sunoco Logistics Partners, 10%.